444B/CLI/README.md

 ```
 <br/>
 <br/>
-A breakdown of this command [ And optionally read up on the man file if you wouild like ]
+A breakdown of this command [ And optionally read up on the man file if you would like ]

 ```shell
 git